Profile information

 Description

-Hi, I’m Mickey, the caretaker and manager of the farm.
+Hi, I’m Mickie, the caretaker and manager of the farm, an off-grid jungle sanctuary in the Savegre area of Costa Rica.

 Art Projects